IRS Forms

 Savings bonds are no longer available through your refund

-Until the 2024 filing season, you could route part of a refund to buy paper Series I savings bonds.
-That ended on January 1, 2025.
+In earlier filing seasons, you could route part of a refund to buy paper Series I savings bonds.
+That program has been discontinued.
 You cannot use Form 8888 to buy I bonds now.
 If you still want I bonds, open a TreasuryDirect account and buy electronically, up to $10,000 per Social Security Number each calendar year.

 Three‑deposit limit per account

 To fight fraud and reduce errors, the IRS allows only three electronic refunds to land in the same account or prepaid card per calendar year.
-The fourth and later refunds revert to a paper check.
+Additional refunds beyond three are rejected; under Executive Order 14247 (October 2025), paper-check fallback is no longer the default for federal disbursements.
 Keep this in mind when you choose your destinations, and avoid using an account that is near its annual limit.

 Eligibility, Practical Limits, And Common Gotchas

-• You can split an original refund from Form 1040 series returns into one, two, or three accounts.
+• You can split an original refund from Form 1040 series returns across two or three accounts.
+(For a single-account direct deposit, use Form 1040 lines 35b through 35d instead of Form 8888.)
 If you attach Form 8379 Injured Spouse Allocation, you cannot split.

 • Use Form 8888 only for splits.
 If you want one full direct deposit, enter that on the return, not on Form 8888.